ajkavanagh/pacman/docs/Design.md

 * DONE - Losing a life
 * Starting a game (press 's' to start)
 * Game over
-* Pause the game key
+* DONE - Pause the game key
 * Animation whilst waiting to start the game.
 * Resolving the `display` 'reader' in the UI section